jakebildy/parabow/README.md

 Parabow uses a voice recognition release system to allow paraplegic athletes to compete in para-archery without having to use their mouth/neck as release mechanism.

-Code comprises two sections -
+Code comprises three sections -

 1. The companion app to allow the bow to connect to WiFi
 2. The source code for the actual release mechanism
+3. The server-side python code to actually analyze the audio